gkswjdgns59/HCI_Pacific/README.md

 **Role of the page**

-- Homepage, where you signup or login
+- Homepage, where you signup or login.

 **Components**
 - [Auth.js](#auth)